 4 Fun and Effective Ideas for Multiplication Fact Practice

 When multiplication fact practice started to feel more like a chore than a challenge, I knew it was time to change things up.
-I wanted my students to actually understand multiplication at a deeper level, rather than relying solely on memorization.
+I wanted my students to understand multiplication more deeply, rather than relying solely on memorization.
 The magic happened when I focused less on speed and more on strategy.
 Once my students could explain their thinking and make connections, their fluency naturally improved.

 Your students will love these 4 fun and effective ideas for multiplication fact practice.